JD Spicer Zeb Solicitors Banner Image

 “You do not have to say anything.
 But it may harm your defence if you do not mention when questioned something which you later rely on in court.
 Anything you do say may be given in evidence.”

-After a police interview in connection to a suspected offence of kidnap or false imprisonment, the potential outcomes include:
+After a police interview in connection to a suspected offence of false imprisonment or kidnap in the UK, the potential outcomes include:

 • Release with no further action